equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 4. Summary
 5. Comparison of other ways how to do Bounded Contexts in Rails

-If something too long to read please just skip to section you are interested in.
+If something is too long to read please just skip to section you are interested in.

 > Article was drafted May 24, 2018, officially published May 30th 2019